 It is the most popular scripting language aimed at web development.
 JavaScript language was created by the Netscape company in May 1995.
 As a main author and originator of the language should be considered American programmer and hacker JavaScript is based on the ECMAScript which was created by Sum Microsystems.
 JS is considered as a high-level, dynamic, untyped and interpreted programming language.
 Three technologies: HTML, CSS and JavaScript are present in the majority of World Wide Web projects.
 Within the years many different implementations of the JavaScript were created.
 There were no official standardization.
 What is more different browsers had their own interpretation of Document Object Model (DOM).
 That is why it was not possible to create website which would look and behave identically on all the most popular webbrowsers.
 Luckily W3C organization crated standardized model DOM and in 2009 finally the common version of JS was published.

 Language cannot be treated as a classical object-oriented programming language.
 Instead of classes JavaScript uses prototypes.
 The instance of the prototype is an associative array.
 The other property of the JS is the way of typing.
 In JavaScript we do not state the type of the variable explicitly.
 The type is set with the assignation of the value to the variable, however it may be retyped at any time appropriately to the needs.
 JavaScript relies on a run-time environment to provide interaction between the script and a website DOM.
 This feature is essential to enable importing the scripts to the HTML documents.
 Whole operation of the JS is based on the call stack.
 JS is able to process one message form a queue at the time.
-Each time the message is processed the adequate function is called.
+Each time the message is processed, the adequate function is called.
 It is placed with proper arguments on the stack and waits till the moment all the previously called functions end their operation.
 The function stack resizes during the run within the website.

 The purpose of using JavaScript is to add dynamic to HTML sites.
 The code may manipulate all elements of Document Object Model.
-The most popular application of the code are: manipulation of the browser bookmarks, adding animations, creation of dialogs and control predefined style sheets and form validation.
+The most popular applications of the code are: manipulation of the browser bookmarks, adding animations, creation of dialogs and control predefined style sheets and form validation.
 The last thing can be easily achieved by regular expressions which are supported by JavaScript.
 Programming code can be included in the HTML document in two different ways.
 It may be placed between two special tags ‘<script>’ which are created to introduce code in any scripting language.
 But the more elegant way is to again separate code and place them in a file with ‘js’ extension.
 Inside the HTML document should be then attached only function calls.

 In the practical solution of this diploma thesis JavaScript was used mainly for cryptography methods implementations.
 There have been also added some functions to manage Cascade Style Sheets for some simply animations and handling all inputs.
 As a main scripting technology JavaScript was used for a practical workflow for all used cryptography methods.